 You have been de-registered from the University and are therefore no longer a Middlesex University Student and should not be attending lectures, tutorials etc.

-Students with outstanding debts from a previous academic year are not permitted to re-enrol.
-All debts must be paid in full before you can return to undertake another year of study.
+Students with outstanding tuition fee debts from a previous academic year are not permitted to re-enrol.
+All tuition fee debts must be paid in full before you can return to undertake another year of study.
 Importantly this means that you will not be able to access your student loan and so cannot use it to pay off any old debts.

 If you are unable to pay your accommodation fees (rent) by the payment deadlines please contact the credit control team straightaway.
 Failure to pay your rent will result in the University issuing a notice to quit, which will lead to you being required to vacate your room.
 Full details are contained in your terms and conditions of residence.